 The increasing popularity of Just-In-Time (JIT) methods and high-quality information flow has applied increased pressure on supply chain management performance.
-Better throughput, more product lines, and value-added services are now expected to alleviate the uncertainty in demand.
-Subsequently, the objective is to synchronize the manufacturer and the customer for a flow-through operation that minimizes the costs and risks of warehousing.
+Better throughput, more product lines and value-added services are now expected to alleviate the uncertainty in demand.
+Subsequently, the objective is to synchronise the manufacturer and the customer for a flow-through operation that minimises the costs and risks of warehousing.

 This has helped us significantly reduce the dispatch time while accentuating the transfer efficiency between the terminals.